arungudelli/angularjswiki/content/en/fontawesome/fa-crown.md

-## Change Crown icon size
+## Change fa-crown icon size
-To increase Crown font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-crown.
+To increase fa-crown font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-crown.

 Increase in icon size will be relative to their parent container.